vmware-archive/hillview/docs/userManual.md

   UniqueCarrier columns, they are next ordered by their value in the Cancelled column, also in decreasing order.

-This display is equivalent with the output of the following SQL query:
+This display is equivalent to the output of the following SQL query:

 ```SQL
 SELECT COUNT(*), Origin, UniqueCarrier, Cancelled FROM data